Why Augmented Reality is the Future of eCommerce

 From makeup to furniture, anything we used to purchase online without trying, and only trusting our gut feeling is about to be history, thanks to AR.
 Pioneers of beauty retailers such as Sephora and Ulta are turning to AR to help customers digitally test out hundreds of beauty products with thousands of shades to assist in buying decisions.

-30% of shoppers deliberately over-purchase and subsequently return unwanted items, while 19% admit to ordering multiple versions of the same item so they could make their minds up when products are delivered and tried out.
+According to Barclaycard Research, 30% of shoppers deliberately overpurchase and subsequently return unwanted items, while 19% admit to ordering multiple versions of the same item so they could make their minds up when products are delivered and tried out.

-These results show that for retailers like Sephora where customers demand to “try and buy”, AR becomes a crucial bridge between the customer and the products whilst helping the retailer reduce their return rates and eventually eliminate plenty of costs.
+These results show that for retailers like Sephora where customers demand to “try and buy," AR becomes a crucial bridge between the customer and the products whilst helping the retailer reduce their return rates and eventually eliminate plenty of costs.

-sponsored Snapchat in June 2020 and adopted its lenses to allow customers to test how its sneakers look on their feet.
+Luxury brands are supporters of AR virtual try-on technology too.
+Gucci, one of the most prestigious fashion houses, sponsored Snapchat in June 2020 and adopted its lenses to allow customers to test how its sneakers look on their feet.

-94% higher conversion rate, as individuals can better assess them and feel connected with brands.
+Studies also show that interacting with products that have AR experiences leads to a 94% higher conversion rate, as individuals can better assess them and feel connected with brands.

 Probably nobody can argue the way social media influences our daily routines, preferences, and behaviors, and Snapchat is using its powerful position to drive the change in AR shopping.